ElementsProject/lightning/doc/lightning-sendonion.7.md

 The *destination* parameter, if provided, will be returned in **listpays** result.

-The *msatoshi* parameter is used to annotate the payment, and is returned by *waitsendpay* and *listsendpays*.
+The *amount\_msat* parameter is used to annotate the payment, and is returned by *waitsendpay* and *listsendpays*.

 RETURN VALUE